 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.

-Review by mysteriousprincess (taken for 1 to 6 months):
+Review by Bimini Kricket (taken for less than 1 month):

 14 users found this comment helpful.